fishinwind/workshop/rst/Block_1/class-5.rst

 Simple Python script
 ====================
-IPython is great, but you need to learn small scripts and execute them.
+You can also write scripts as files and execute them.
 Save this in file called ``run.py``:

 .. code-block:: python